 While it may seem like we’ve covered a lot (and we have), we worked through what I consider to be GA Admin 101, with maybe a little 201.
 Keep in mind that you’re barely into your sophomore year and have much to learn and do beyond what I’ve covered.

 But if you make only these 10 changes in your account, it will be set up better than 85 percent of all GA accounts.
 Congratulations!

-Please leave questions in the comments section or feel free to reach out to me personally – email@example.com.
+Please feel free to reach out to me personally at firstname.lastname@example.org.